jacebenson/cedar/docs/docs/how-to/gotrue-auth.md

 export default SignupPage
 ```

 Did I mention it was basic?
-If you want to add some polish, you might find both the [Redwood Form docs](https://5efa4336f1e71f00081df803--redwoodjs.netlify.app/docs/form) and the [tutorial section on forms](https://5efa4336f1e71f00081df803--redwoodjs.netlify.app/tutorial/everyone-s-favorite-thing-to-build-forms) quite useful.
+If you want to add some polish, you might find both the [Cedar Form docs](https://5efa4336f1e71f00081df803--redwoodjs.netlify.app/docs/form) and the [tutorial section on forms](https://5efa4336f1e71f00081df803--redwoodjs.netlify.app/tutorial/everyone-s-favorite-thing-to-build-forms) quite useful.
 For our purposes, let's just focus on the functionality.

 Now that we have a form interface, we're going to want to do something when the user submits it.
 Let's add an `onSubmit` function to our component and pass it as a prop to our Form component: